A Quick Lesson on the Types of SSL Certificate & Their Characteristics

 - Domain Validation (DV) – The vast majority of SSL certificates are Domain Validation.
 That’s because it’s the easiest type to get.
 All you need to do to get a DV certificate is prove ownership over a domain.
 DV can be issued within minutes.
 It’s a great choice for small personal websites and blogs that just need simple encryption, but businesses should invest in business authentication—not DV.

-- Extended Validation (EV) – Extended Validation offers the highest level of authentication, a company or organization must undergo extensive vetting (don’t worry, this isn’t as intensive as it sounds if your business has up to date registration information on hand), but in exchange EV SSL grants a unique visual indicator: the green address bar.
-This offers unimpugnable proof of identity by placing your business’ verified name and country of origin in green font next to the URL in the address bar.
+- Extended Validation (EV) – Extended Validation offers the highest level of authentication, a company or organization must undergo extensive vetting (don’t worry, this isn’t as intensive as it sounds if your business has up to date registration information on hand), but in exchange EV SSL grants a unique visual indicator: Business Name in URL.
+This offers unimpugnable proof of identity by placing your business’ verified name and country of origin next to the URL in the address bar.
 The only drawback to EV SSL is the price, but research shows that EV boosts traffic and conversions and eventually pays for itself—so it’s really more of an investment.

 Now that we’ve covered the validation levels let’s get into specific types of SSL certificate.